hyp3rd/telegram-discord-bridge/README.md

 - It can run as a daemon and handle any shutdown gracefully, including `SIGTERM` and `SIGINT` signals.
 It will also save the state of the bridge, so you can resume from where you left off
 - You can enable logging to the file system, which will handle the rotation for you.
 - You can enable the management API to control the bridge remotely, including the ability to log in to Telegram via MFA.
-- You can enable the anti-spam feature to prevent the bridge from forwarding the same message multiple times.
+- You can enable the anti-spam feature to prevent the bridge from forwarding the same message multiple times, or let an AI model flag suspicious messages.

 ## Installation